 While no-one is entirely sure who first coined the term, the origin of the word ‘duck’ is a simple one.
 In addition, there is no great dispute over the phrase, unlike there is with certain other forms of cricket jargon.

 When written as a number in the scorebook, the figure zero ( 0 ), is said to resemble a duck egg.
 The classic oval shape was clearly reminiscent of duck’s eggs to some early scorers as it’s been in place for centuries.

 In those early days, a duck’s egg may have been the most common term for an completed innings of nought.
 In time, it began to be abbreviated and it’s universally referred to as a ‘duck’ in modern day cricket.
 Certain dictionaries claim that both terms are still used and that both are acceptable.
 However, that is to be disputed and the abbreviated ‘duck’ really is the sole word used at present.

 Who Scored the Most Ducks in Test Cricket?

 The arguable glory of scoring the most ducks in the history of test cricket is held by Courtney Walsh (West Indies), who was dismissed with no runs scored no less than 43 times as of 2021.
 For the top 10 list of test players with the most ducks, check the chart below.
 To no surprise, the list features mostly bowlers with no forte in batting.

 The term ‘duck’ has been used since the early days of cricket and it is therefore one of the most enduring pieces of jargon within the game.
 Over time, it has expanded to include all of the terms listed in this round up.

 Whether it’s a regular duck, a platinum duck, a golden goose or any of the other terms used, the phrases all have things in common.
-The batsman in question has been dismissed without scoring so clearly this is something that they wish to avoid.
+No matter how the batsman in question has been dismissed from all ten ways they can get out, the one thing that’s important is that the batsman gets out without scoring – so clearly this is something that they wish to avoid.